-Hundreds of lovingly preserved classical southern buildings lien the city’s narrow cobblestone streets, the sense of untouched history will not leave you.
+Hundreds of lovingly preserved classical southern buildings lien the city's narrow cobblestone streets.
+The sense of natural history will not leave you.

 Where to Play Golf in Charleston?

 With more than 20 superb golf courses in the surrounding area, Charleston is a firm favourite with returning golfers with favourites in the immediate vicinity such as Wild Dunes Links Golf Course, The Links at Stono Ferry, Rivertowne Country Club, Patriots Point Links, Charleston National and Dunes West Golf Club to name but a few.

 When to Visit Charleston for a Golf Holiday?